-By: Dr. Phil Magness, IHS History Program Officer
+By: Dr. Phil Magness, IHS Academic Program Director

 Almost every professor who has stood before a classroom has heard the standard lines before: “I worked really hard and put a lot of effort into this project,” or “I’m an A student who ALWAYS got straight A’s in high school,” or my personal favorite, “But I’m paying for this degree!”

 These are the calling cards of the grade grubber—the student who underperforms his or her own expectations on an assignment then embarks on an extended grade-raising quest that usually consists of exploring the extraordinary lengths to which a student can go to pester an instructor over the most trivial matters imaginable.
 It is one of the most annoying and recurring aspects of teaching at even the university level, and can become a substantial tax on your own time and patience.

 So how do you manage grade grubbers in the classroom?
 A few tips: